 Rules and Regulations of the Safety Fire Commissioner

 Prevention & Enforcement

-Inspections can be scheduled online at the department E-Services webpages (https://eddspermits.gwinnettcounty.com/citizenaccess/) with a personal computer, laptop, tablet, or smartphone.
-A printed copy of inspections for scheduling inspections online can be download on the E-Services webpages or obtained at the Department of Planning and Development.
+Inspections may be scheduled online at the department E-Services webpages with a personal computer, laptop, tablet, or smartphone by visiting Gwinnett County's ZIP Portal.
+A printed copy of inspections for scheduling inspections online can be downloaded on the E-Services webpages or obtained at the Department of Planning and Development.